 He received his D.Phil. from Oxford University, where he taught two courses: “Human Rights in Latin America” and “Human Rights and Global Justice.”
 He continued his work on disability ethics as a Visiting Adjunct Professor in the Philosophy Department at San Francisco State University before going to McGill.

 He is a member of the Quebec Bar.
 He served as a law clerk for the Honorable Marie Deschamps at the Supreme Court of Canada and as a law trainee with Judges Kenneth Keith and Peter Tomka at the International Court of Justice, in The Hague.
-He held the Harvard Human Rights Program, the Henigson Human Rights Fellowship, at the Centre for Justice and International Law (CEJIL), the NGO representing the largest number of victims under the Inter-American System for the Protection of Human Rights, in Buenos Aires.
+Within the Harvard Human Rights Program, he held the Henigson Human Rights Fellowship, at the Centre for Justice and International Law (CEJIL), the NGO representing the largest number of victims under the Inter-American System for the Protection of Human Rights, in Buenos Aires.
 As a law student, he had previously worked for the Canadian Human Rights Commission and interned at the Inter-American Court of Human Rights, in Costa Rica.

 Experience as a Trudeau Scholar

 The Trudeau Foundation helped me pursue my doctoral studies at the University of Oxford law faculty, which has special expertise in the philosophy of law.
-Studying there allowed me to thoroughly analyse theoretical questions about the foundations of the rights of disabled people.
+Studying there allowed me to thoroughly analyze theoretical questions about the foundations of the rights of disabled people.

 The generous amount of the Trudeau scholarship and the annual travel allowance significantly transformed my doctoral experience.
 In my case, the Trudeau scholarship enabled me to take part in a bioethics course at NYU and to participate in many conferences, including the Amnesty Lectures at Oxford.
-I also visited world-renowned researchers working in the field of disability, including Anita Silvers, professor and chair of the philosophy department at San Francisco State University, and Eva Feder Kittay, professor at Stony Brook University (New York).
+I also visited world-renowned researchers working in the field of disability, including Anita Silvers, professor and Chair of the Philosophy Department at San Francisco State University, and Eva Feder Kittay, professor at Stony Brook University (New York).
 I volunteered at L’Arche, a community that cares for mentally disabled people in Trosly (France), which gave me the opportunity to live with mentally disabled people and add a practical aspect to my theoretical research.
 While there, I had the privilege of speaking with the founder, Jean Vanier.
 And, finally, I was able to work with Carolyn Ells, associate professor in the biomedical ethics unit at McGill, and to develop deeper ties with the academic community where I hope to work.
 The various Trudeau events also helped me network by introducing me to exceptional academics and professionals, some of whom have become my friends.